 By 11:50 a.m., I’m considering running away to become a monk.
 There is no way I’ll be ready for rehearsal.
 That was quite a list of songs, did I remember to do any of the charts?
 The garbage and recyclables trucks will be coming by today and there will be band members’ cars blocking access to the bins.
 What happens if they can’t take our garbage?
 I sent an important email, that person hasn’t responded yet with time sensitive information.
 Do I risk getting sidetracked checking email during a break from practice?
 Someone will invariably park in front of my wife’s car.
 She will have to leave before rehearsal is finished.

+These medicines provide body with strength & stamina to have discounts on cialis orgasm some men may left them unsatisfied, while some have remained disappointed.
+The equation was clear since the beginning of life and this may be the reason that Eve djpaulkom.tv cheapest cialis canada was made along with the Adam at the beginning of life.
+Thus, these persisting women viagra for sale medicines were not recommended by doctors.
+Too much nightfall can invite the problem of lethargy, low libido, and lesser sensation generic viagra purchase around the genital region.
 A thousand things running through my mind just minutes before the first band member arrives and music is the last thing I’m thinking about.
 Then the doorbell rings; it’s time.
 I open the door and here’s our keyboard player, happy to be here and ready to play.
 In minutes, the entire band is here and getting set up.
 Somehow, I’m not stressed anymore.
 Everything is going to be alright.

 We noodle around for a few seconds and decide to play something off the top of our heads.
 It’s something we’ve never played before, but that’s okay.
 As soon as we hit the first note, I remember why I’m doing this.
 It’s just something I love to do.
 Nothing else in the world can make me forget everything else and live in the moment.
 We’re all on the same page and the energy level is high.
 We play each note as if it were our last, making it count.